 STEP 1: Let your puff pastry defrost from the freezer at room temperature for about 20 minutes.
 This will help the dough be more workable and will prevent it from cracking when you try to shape the danish.

 STEP 2: Make your cream cheese filling.
-I use vegan cream cheese (I prefer the Trader Joe’s brand if you live in the US), vegan egg replacer (I prefer Bob’s Red Mill brand), powdered sugar, vanilla, and corn starch.
+I use vegan cream cheese (I prefer the Trader Joeโs brand if you live in the US), powdered sugar, vanilla, and cornstarch.

 STEP 3: Make your vegan pumpkin pie mixture.
-To make this you’ll combine pumpkin puree, pumpkin pie spice, vegan egg replacer (again, I prefer Bob’s Red Mill brand), corn starch, brown sugar, and vanilla.
+To make this youโll combine pumpkin puree, pumpkin pie spice, cornstarch, brown sugar, and vanilla.

 Assembly Time

-STEP 4: You’ll want to unfold these sheets and cut each one into 4 squares.
+STEP 5: Youโll want to unfold these sheets and cut each one into 4 squares.
 You should have 8 total squares of dough.

-STEP 5: You’ll then brush some vegan butter on the tops of all the squares.
+STEP 6: Youโll then brush some oat milk (or other dairy free milk) on the tops of all the squares.
 This will really help the dough stick to itself as you fold over the corners to shape the danish.

-TIP: Be careful not to spoon too much cream cheese into the center because it spreads a little bit when it bakes in the oven.
-I found that 1 – 2 tablespoons was the ideal amount.
+๐ TIP: Be careful not to spoon too much cream cheese into the center because it spreads a little bit as it bakes in the oven.
+Iโve found that 2-3 tablespoons is the ideal amount.

-STEP 7: Next, you can add the pumpkin pie mixture on top of the cream cheese.
-I put mine on in a swirl with a piping bag, but you could also just dollop it into the center of the cream cheese.
+STEP 8: Next, you can add the pumpkin pie mixture on top of the cream cheese.
+You can swirl it on top with a piping bag, or you can dollop it into the center of the cream cheese.
 Lastly, you just need to pop them in the oven and watch them puff up!

 Serving the Danishes